JadynGeorge/Musical-Ranks-React-js-WebApp/README.md

 # Musical-Ranks-React-js-WebApp

+**PLEASE MAKE NOTE: depending on how you clone the repository this may affect how things run, specifically with the axios requests.
+Instances of this are seen most obviously in the Home.js file.
+Right now the path is set to a specific folder name, but this may vary.
+Ensure when testing that the path is correct.**

 MusicalRanks is a web application that allows users to share their musical tastes and thoughts.
 Listeners from across the platform can not only rank their personal tastes of music, but they can upvote/downvote the rankings of their fellow users!

 # What is our goal?